-Mark of the course The RC boat when it is part of the starting/finish line and any of the government buoys that are part of the course being raced.
-Government buoys that are not part of the race course have no significance in the race.
+Mark of the course The RC boat and buoy S 19 when it is part of the starting/finish line.

 Pursuit start A method of starting a sailboat race in which slower boats start proportionately sooner than faster boats so that boats are scored in the order of their finish.